 Currently, she is the guest editor of Spirit as a Journal (Feb 2026).
-Her recent site-specific collaboration on a play Fragments explores the phenomenon of war at the Lithuanian National Drama Theatre (Nov 2025).
-Her radio play Twenty four was nominated for the Golden Stage Cross Award (2024).
+Her recent site-specific collaboration on the play Fragments, exploring the phenomenon of war, premiered at the Lithuanian National Drama Theatre in November 2025.
+Her radio play Twenty Four was nominated for the Golden Stage Cross Award (2024) and Shorthlisted for 2026 BBC Audio Drama Awards in Best European Drama Category.

-She is the co-author of the opera-performance Sun & Sea, which was listed among The Best Works of the 21st Century by Frieze Magazine in 2025 and awarded the Golden Lion of the Venice Biennale of Contemporary Art in 2019.
-Along with her first collaborative, internationally acclaimed contemporary opera Have a Good Day!
-(2013), this piece continues to tour across the globe, presented in the most prestigious art institutions and festivals.
+She is the co-author of the opera-performance Sun & Sea, listed among The Best Works of the 21st Century by Frieze magazine in 2025 and awarded the Golden Lion at the 58th Venice Biennale in 2019.
+Along with her first collaborative, internationally acclaimed opera Have a Good Day!
+(2013), the piece continues to tour across the globe.

-She has published the bilingual novel Roses & Potatoes (2022, LT/EN), the poetry collection Gorilla’s Archives (2019), and the essay collection Beijing Diaries (2012), which have been distinguished by local critics.
-Her essays have been featured internationally on e-Flux, *as a Journal, MAMbo, and OBIEG, among others.
+Grainytė has published the bilingual novel Roses & Potatoes (2022, LT/EN), the poetry collection Gorilla’s Archives (2019), and the essay collection Beijing Diaries (2012), all of which have received various nominations.
+Her essays have appeared internationally in e-Flux, *as a Journal, MAMbo, and OBIEG, among others.
 Her works have been translated into fifteen languages.

-She is an avid student of the Jungian approach to Tarot, a forest walker, and an affectionate cat mom.
-She has also obtained a shepardess license (Kabeliai, 2023).
+She is an avid student of the Jungian approach to Tarot, a devoted forest walker, and an affectionate cat mom.
+She also obtained a shepardess license in Kabeliai in 2023).

 Awards and distinctions